-When there are vacant positions on either the Citizens Advisory Committee or the Bicycle/Pedestrian Advisory Board, a two-column display ad is run in the Sunday edition of the Gainesville Sun and in the Thursday-only edition of the Gainesville Guardian.
-The deadline for applying for a vacant MTPO Advisory Committee position shall be not less that four work weeks after the advertisement is published in the Gainesville Sun.
+When there are vacant positions on either the Citizens Advisory Committee or the Bicycle/Pedestrian Advisory Board, a two-column display ad is run in the Thursday editions of the Alligator and Gainesville Sun and also in the Thursday-only editions of the Gainesville Guardian and Gainesville Voice.
+The deadline for applying for a vacant MTPO Advisory Committee position shall be not less that four work weeks after the advertisement is published.